Google Ads Quality Score

-Your Google Adwords quality score will directly impact your ad costs and visibility, and therefore ROI, which makes it an extraordinarily important metric to pay attention to if you're managing a real estate PPC campaign.
+Your Google Ads quality score will directly impact your ad costs and visibility, and therefore ROI, which makes it an extraordinarily important metric to pay attention to if you're managing a real estate PPC campaign.

 Here at REW, we take care of quality score for all our clients, letting them focus their time and energy on real estate.
 However, if you're tackling your own campaigns, this is what you need to know about Google's quality scores: